-Objective.
-To determine that the applicant exhibits knowledge of the elements related to a simulated off-airport landing, including selection of a suitable landing area and the procedures used to accomplish an off-airport landing.
+- 1. Exhibits knowledge of the elements related to a simulated off airport landing, including selection of a suitable landing area and the procedures used to accomplish an off-airport landing. - 2.
+Performs a simulated off-airport landing without the use of an altimeter.